 The Cherokee were forced out of Georgia and had to endure a brutal and deadly trip to the area comprising present-day Oklahoma, a journey which they called the Trail of Tears.
 Between 2,000 and 4,000 of the 16,000 migrating Cherokees died during the journey, including women, children, and elderly members of the tribe.
 The conditions were horrible.
 They were exposed to disease and starvation on their way to the makeshift forts that they would live in.
 The Cherokees weren’t the only tribe that was forced to leave their homelands.
 The Choctaws, Creeks, Seminoles, and Chickasaws were also forced to migrate west.
 The Choctaws were forced to move first in the winter of 1831 and 1832 and many would die on the forced march.
 The Creek nation would resist the government in Alabama until 1836 but the army eventually pushed them towards Oklahoma.
 In the end the Natives forced to move traded about 100 million acres for about 32 million acres and about 65 million dollars total for all Native tribes forced to move.
 This forced relocation of the American Indians was only a chapter in the cruelty given to the Natives by the American government.
 These forced migrations would have a terrible effect on the Natives as many were victim to disease, starvation, and death.

 The Seminole Nation in Florida also resisted forced migration.
-Oscela who was the leader of the Seminoles waged a fierce guerrilla war against federal troops in 1835.
+Osceola who was the leader of the Seminoles waged a fierce guerrilla war against federal troops in 1835.
 The Seminole forces included Creeks, Seminoles, and even African Americans.
-Oscela would be captured by the US Army under a white flag truce and he would die in a POW camp in 1838.
-However the Seminoles continued to fight under Chief Coacoochee and other leaders.
-Finally in 1842 the US would cease the removal efforts.
-The Seminoles would remain in Florida to this day near the Everglades.
+Osceola would be captured by the US Army under a false white flag of truce.
+He would die in a POW camp in 1838.
+However, the Seminoles continued to fight under Chief Coacoochee and other leaders.
+Finally, in 1842, after much violence on both side, the US would cease its removal efforts.
+Some Seminoles would remain in Florida to this day near the Everglades.

 Washington announced his retirement in 1796, firmly declining to serve for more than eight years as the nation’s head.
 Thomas Jefferson of Virginia (Republican) and John Adams (Federalist) vied to succeed him.
 Adams won a narrow election victory.